 Finally, the shelf underneath is the perfect plant to keep your watering can and fertilizer, so they are close at hand for taking care of the herbs.

-My mother gave me these velcro plant ties* as a stocking stuffer a couple of years ago and they are still at the top of my list of favorite gardening products!
-They make my life so much easier!
+My mother gave me these Velcro Plant Ties* as a stocking stuffer for Christmas a couple of years ago and they are still at the top of my list of favorite gardening products!
+They make my life so much easier.

 Just cut the velcro to the right length, wrap it around the plant and stake, and stick the ends together.
 No string or ties required!